holland-backup/holland/docs/source/config.rst

 **backups-to-keep** = #

     Specifies the number of backups to keep for a backup-set.
+    Defaults to retaining 1 backup.

 **estimated-size-factor** = #